zombocom/rundoc/README.md

-## Docdown
+## Rundoc

 ## What

-Write your code/docs once, don't repeat yourself.
-Changes/updates to docs are guaranteed to match your project
+Don't just write your docs, run them.
+Add dynamic content to your docs and build projects all from one source.

 ## Why

 I wrote a Rails course, that required I build an app and write documentation for building said app.
-Wouldn't it be cool if instead while I write the documentation I could automate the building of my app?
+I dreamed of a system where the docs and the code could automatically stay in sync.
+One where if I had a typo in my tutorials, I could get a computer to tell me about it.
+One where I couldn't accidentally cheat or skip over critical sections.

-Totally!
-That's this, this is that thing.
+This is that project.

 Write docs that build software.